Xbox 360 Wireless Controller disconnects or can't connect

 This may mean one of the following things:

 Metallic objects positioned between the console and the wireless controllers are causing interference.
-These include a chrome faceplate or metal dividers, shelves, or doors on an entertainment center cabinet.
+These include a chrome faceplate or metal dividers, shelves or doors on an entertainment centre cabinet.
 Note All licensed Xbox 360 console faceplates are tested for interference and do not interfere with licensed wireless devices.

 Four controllers are already connected to the console.

 Try the following solutions in order.
-If a solution doesn’t work, try the next solution.
+If this solution doesn’t work, try the next one.

 Solution 1: Restart your console and then try to reconnect your controller